Who Qualifies for Outdoor Education Grants in Utah

 Grant Overview

-Utah is distinct from its neighboring states due to its unique blend of natural landscapes and community characteristics, making it an ideal location for the Community and Outdoor Project Funding Opportunities grant.
-The state's diverse geography, which includes mountains, deserts, and valleys, supports a wide range of outdoor activities and community projects.
-The Utah Office of Outdoor Recreation, a division of the Utah Department of Heritage & Arts, plays a key role in promoting and supporting outdoor recreation initiatives across the state.
+Utah's distinct geography and demographics make it an ideal location for Community and Outdoor Project Funding Opportunities.
+The state's diverse landscape, which includes mountains, deserts, and valleys, presents a unique set of challenges and opportunities for outdoor projects.
+The Utah Division of Outdoor Recreation, a part of the Utah Department of Natural Resources, is a key state agency that supports outdoor recreation initiatives across the state.
+With its strong focus on preserving natural resources and promoting outdoor activities, Utah is well-positioned to benefit from funding opportunities that support community and outdoor projects.

-Leveraging Utah's Strengths for Grant Success
+Leveraging Utah's Regional Strengths

 Eligible Regions